 Chicago White Sox vs New York Mets Odds, Spread, and Totals

-The Chicago White Sox will continue their series against the New York Mets tonight.
-The two teams are in the midst of two drastically different seasons, as the White Sox…
+The Chicago White Sox will wrap up their series with the New York Mets today.
+The White Sox have dropped three straight contests, including two to the Mets, making this…

-The Chicago White Sox will continue their series against the New York Mets tonight.
-The two teams are in the midst of two drastically different seasons, as the White Sox suffer through another campaign at the bottom of the AL Central standings while the Mets fight for first place in the NL East.
+The Chicago White Sox will wrap up their series with the New York Mets today.
+The White Sox have dropped three straight contests, including two to the Mets, making this game an opportunity for New York to complete a series sweep.

-On a roster that is largely bereft of talent, White Sox starting pitcher Shane Smith has been a welcome breath of fresh air.
-The young righty has put up a 2.36 ERA and a 1.11 WHIP over his 10 2025 starts.
-However, Smith's last start was one of the worst of his season, an outing that saw him yield three runs over five innings to the Seattle Mariners.
-The Mets are a dangerous offensive team, making this appearance an important rebound opportunity for Chicago's ace.
+The White Sox have largely been a terrible team, but one of their few bright spots is starting pitcher Shane Smith.
+Smith has been the best arm on the roster by a long shot, earning a 2.36 ERA and a 1.11 WHIP over ten 2025 starts.
+Despite those excellent stats, Smith's record is only 1-3, an indication of just how poor the White Sox have been at the plate.
+The Mets present one of the stiffest tests of Smith's season, seeing as their offensive production has ranked amongst the best in the MLB.

 Spread